 Have questions or concerns about student and community life or student services?
 Please do not hesitate to contact us.

 Coming from various walks of life, we bring a wealth of knowledge and experience to our roles.
 We each have unique personal and professional backgrounds that inform our practice and the ways in which we engage with the community.

 All Trinity community members are encouraged to submit a Community Wellness and Care Referral for students who are facing challenges that may negatively impact their academic progress and personal wellbeing.
 We also encourage our community members to report concerns regarding incidents that they witnessed or experienced, which they believe have violated Trinity College policy.

 Here at Trinity, Community Standards are an integral part of our students’ experience.
 Our Community Standards help guide students as they make decisions, face consequences, and learn from mistakes.
 More importantly, when these standards are violated, we work closely with all involved parties, helping guide them through the process and tap into the vast network of campus resources.

-The Dean of Students Office is here as a resource for parents and families.
+The Office of Student and Community Life is here as a resource for parents and families.
 We facilitate questions and concerns and help you stay informed about campus happenings.
 We look forward to working with you as partners in your students' Trinity experience.